 Under the bronze figure, a bas-relief shows Crispus Attucks lying dead as British continue firing at Colonists by the Old State House - it may remind you of Paul Revere's engraving of the event.

 Location: Boston Common, across from the intersection of Tremont and Avery Streets.

 Marking the first major battle of the American Revolution

 The Bunker Hill Monument commemorates a pivotal Revolutionary War battle that mostly took place on nearby Breed's Hill in Boston's Charlestown neighborhood.

 The Battle of Bunker Hill took place on June 17, 1775, just a few months into the war against British rule.
 The badly equipped Colonial forces lost the battle - but they inflicted far more casualties than they sustained.
 For the first time, the British began to regard the Colonial troops as a serious threat.

 Bunker Hill Monument location: On the Freedom Trail at Monument Square in Charlestown (just look for it - you really can't miss the 221 foot granite obelisk soaring high above the landscape)

 Commemorating bravery and sacrifice

-Less than 2 months after their departure from Boston, the 600 men led an assault on Fort Wagner in Charleston, South Carolina where almost half their number were killed, wounded, or captured.
+Less than 2 months after their departure from Boston, the 54th Regiment's 600 men led a doomed beachfront assault on Fort Wagner in Charleston, South Carolina where almost half their number were killed, wounded, or captured.
 However, their valiant actions paved the way for thousands of other black men being accepted for combat, which President Lincoln later credited for helping the Union Army to gain the momentum needed to prevail.

 The Soldiers and Sailors Memorial graces Flag Staff Hill, the highest point on Boston Common, and honors those who died on land and sea for the Union during the American Civil War.